biostat0903/DBSLMM/README.md

 # DBSLMM
-Deterministic Bayesian Sparse Linear Mixed Model
+Deterministic Bayesian Sparse Linear Mixed Model <br>
 There are two versions of DBSLMM: the tuning version and the deterministic version.
 The tuning version examines three different heritability choices and requires a validation data to tune the heritability hyper-parameter.
 The deterministic version uses one heritability estimate and directly fit the model in the training data without a separate validation data.
 Both versions requires a reference data to compute the SNP correlation matrix.
 In our experience, the tuning version may work more accurately than the deterministic version.

 ## Update log